-I will work with my spouse to see if we can come up with some other option that would allow me to stay in Seattle a little bit longer, thank you.
+1 other option that would allow me to stay in Seattle a little bit 2 longer, thank you.

-THE COURT: Okay again, you have co-counsel that could possibly be there or, we'll make sure your, any witness testimony or testimony you are particularly involved in cross-examination, that would be part of the management program.
-And again, we are going to do our best to try to accommodate issues.
-But again, most of the parties have got, some of them again other than Peninsula, has got multiple, have got counsel who might be able to substitute for certain, to assist so that if counsel really have any real issues.
-My main issue is making sure witnesses are there and available for cross-examination.
-And that the principle cross-examiner be available.
+3 THE COURT: Okay again, you have co-counsel that could 4 possibly be there or, we'll make sure your, any witness testimony 5 or testimony you are particularly involved in cross-examination, 6 that would be part of the management program.
+And again, we are 7 going to do our best to try to accommodate issues.
+But again, 8 most of the parties have got, some of them again other than 9 Peninsula, has got multiple, have got counsel who might be able to 10 substitute for certain, to assist so that if counsel really have any real issues.
+My main issue is making sure witnesses are there 11 12 and available for cross-examination.
+And that the principle 13 cross-examiner be available.